markormesher/tedium/README.md

 ### Executors

-Executors are the container orchestrators that Tedium uses to run your chores - it doesn't actually do any of the execution itself.
+Executors are the container orchestrators that Tedium uses to clone your repos, actually run your chores, and push any changes.

 The primary executor is Kubernetes, as Tedium is designed to run on a regular cadence with something like a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs), but Podman is also supported for local execution.

 ### Platforms

 Platforms are where repos are hosted.
-Tedium uses them to discover repos to operate on, pull and push them, and manage PRs.
+Tedium uses them to discover repos to operate on, pull and push them, manage PRs, and read config files.

-GitHub and Gitea are supported.
+GitHub and Gitea are supported, and each run of Tedium can target multiple platforms at the same time (see [Configuration](#-configuration) below).

-Each run of Tedium can target multiple platforms at the same time (see [Configuration](#-configuration) below).
+**Important note:** Tedium will never talk to a platform you haven't told it to, even just to read a config file.
+That means you might need to configure a platform even if you don't want to operate on the repos stored there.
+To achieve this, you can set `repoFilters` for that platform (see below) to an empty array.

 ## ✨ Features